breadthe/chasingcode.dev/source/_posts/2023-03-20-best-remote-laravel-job-sites-in-2023.md

 Unfortunately the site seems a bit unfinished and the user experience is lacking.
 For example, you can't apply multiple filters at once.
 I can't search, say, for "TALL stack" + "Full Time" at the same time.
 Also, there doesn't seem a way to filter by location.
 Even for remote work, I would like to filter jobs on another continent.

 Despite the downsides, LaraJobs is razor-focused on Laravel jobs, and is updated regularly.

+## LaraDir

+[LaraDir](https://laradir.com/) is a Laravel-focused discovery-based job directory.
+It's different from others on this list in that you create a developer profile and then companies can find you, so it's more company oriented.
+It sounds like an interesting approach, but I just came across it, so I haven't used it.

 ## RemoteOK